It’s election season. And Power Poll has put out its feelers.

 The upcoming state and national general election, to be held Nov.
 3, is headlined by the presidential race.
 It’s Trump versus Biden, as we all know all too well, and we will leave further commentary in that race to our vast media/technology ecosystem that is in full output mode.

 Tennessee also has a race to succeed Lamar Alexander, with the heavily favored Nashville businessman Bill Hagerty lining up against a poorly funded political neophyte from Memphis named Marquita Bradshaw.
 The latter’s primary victory came as a shock to political insiders, because state and national establishment Democrats were supporting her better funded white opponent who had been seeking the nomination for quite some time.
 But the African-American Bradshaw demolished that opponent, in as sure a sign as any that as we reckon with street protests, the George Floyd killing, and equity issues in policing and sentencing, black turnout was high in our recent primary and will likely be high in the general.
-Bradshaw will likely lose, but if the black vote turns out as it did in the primary, this may show that the Democratic Party’s most important constituency is energized, spelling problems for Republicans nationally.
+Bradshaw will probably lose, but if the black vote turns out as it did in the primary, this may show that the Democratic Party’s most important constituency is energized and could spell problems for Republicans nationally.

 Also on the ballot in Tennessee, and closer to the ground, are a handful of hotly contested races at the state legislative level.
 Broadly speaking, state Democrats are hoping to increase their legislative count in urban markets (Hamilton, Davidson, Shelby, and Knox).
 They also hope to show higher turnout in places like Rutherford County.
-Statewide Democratic turnout has been slowly but steadily climbing in recent elections and Democrats hope that trend curve keeps tracking up.
+Statewide Democratic turnout has been slowly but steadily climbing in recent elections and Democrats hope that curve keeps inching up.
 If you are running the Republican Party, you probably recognize that you may drop a few seats this election, but that will be just a dent in your 18-wheeler.
 The Republican hold on the state is considerable.
-As noted in our survey, Power Poll members predict Democrats could be in a position of strength in five to ten years.
+As noted in our survey, most Knoxville Power Poll members predict Democrats could be in a position of strength in five to ten years.
 Until then, it’s a slog.

 Most voters are fixated on the presidential race, with Trump sitting atop the Republican ticket, COVID not under control, and the economy in what seems a Depression.
 COVID is such an all-encompassing electoral factor—for instance, it even alters our behavior in terms of HOW we vote.
 Nobody wants to walk into a crowded precinct and catch the virus.
 To that end, Power Poll members in this survey feel as if mail-in ballots are to be trusted and will not be rigged in favor of one candidate or another.
 Who would have thought that for the price of a postal stamp we can guarantee democracy?